rchain/reference/faq.md

 **What comm channels does the Co-op use?**
 - Co-op members, leadership, and developers share a private Discord server.
 To become a member and access Discord, please register at [https://member.rchain.coop](https://member.rchain.coop).
+- Non-members are welcome to join a [public Discord server](https://discord.gg/fvY8qhx) which serves as a lobby and is currently bridged with the old Slack #community channel.
 - RChain Co-op's [Slack Team](https://ourchain.slack.com) is being phased out because Slack has changed its policy regarding new invitations.
 This policy change affects not just RChain, but all large Slack teams that support open enrollment.
 - [Github](https://github.com/rchain/) is used for code and project coordination.
-- The [RChain Twitter account](https://twitter.com/rchain_coop/) sends news and announcements.
+- The [RChain Twitter account](https://twitter.com/rchain_coop/) provides news and announcements.
 - [RChain on Medium](https://medium.com/rchain-cooperative) carries longer blog posts.
 - An [RChain YouTube channel](https://www.youtube.com/channel/UCSS3jCffMiz574_q64Ukj_w) contains updates, live webcasting, and recordings of meetings.
 - There are [RChain](https://www.reddit.com/r/rchain/) and [RChain_Official](https://www.reddit.com/r/RChain_Official/) subs on Reddit.